aiman-al-masoud/deixiscript/minimalist-rewrite.md

+Maybe distinction between head and modifiers in search?

 - match is purely structural, no access to KB, doesn't call execute.
 - Asts need to be "broken down/contextualized" before using match.